 Most of the online databases report drug side effects that they find in the official prescribing information.
 This is the way they let doctors and pharmacists know what to tell their patients.

-The public-facing drug databases also depend upon the same database.
+The public-facing drug information sources also depend upon the same database.
 They may use different words for some adverse reactions.
 Dyspepsia may become heartburn and pruritus may turn into itching.
+The point is that virtually every list of drug side effects on the web originates with the official prescribing information.

 Long Lists Are Mind-Numbing!